Skip links

 Notice that we’re talking about moods, not tense.
 A grammar tense refers to the time.
 A grammar mood refers to the way you express something.

-For today’s purpose, we’ll be focusing on the three moods in the present tense.
+For today’s purpose, we’ll be focusing on just Subjunctive and Indicative moods in the present tense.
 Although you can also use these moods in the past tense, we’ll keep things simple to avoid any confusion.

 Let’s take a look at each of these Spanish moods and understand them one by one.